aaboshaisha/SICP/week1.md

 This week we start our discussion of "computational processes" and of the programming language LISP (a certain dialect of it Scheme).

 Math vs Programming: Math (as a language) is concerned mostly with describing "what is x" aka declarative knowledge.
 Programming languages are concerned with describing "how to do x" aka imperative knowledge.
-An illustrative example is the mathematical function $\sqrt{x} = y such that y >= 0 and y^2 = x$.
+An illustrative example is the mathematical function $\sqrt{x} = y$ such that $y >= 0$ and $y^2 = x$.

 This function tells us “What” a square root is.
 We can use it to decide whether some number we’re given is a square root of another.
 We can use it to derive other facts about square roots in general.